 In general, the accident rate is higher for paragliding compared to hang-gliding, mainly attributed to the sheer number pilots that paraglide these days.
 The most common injuries in both sports are twisted or broken ankles and legs, as these are used as your undercarriage for landing.
 Back injuries are also common in paragliding, which is why most modern harnesses have a rear airbag protector built-in to them.
 Good quality flying boots are also essential to protect the ankles in heavy landings.
 Hang-gliding major injuries tend to be of a more serious nature as the higher flying speeds increase impact forces in a crash landing, especially as the pilot flys head downwards.

-Please be aware that ALL flight based sport is inherently dangerous, especially for the low-airtime, untrained or over-confident pilot.
+Please be aware that ALL flight based sport is inherently dangerous, especially for the low airtime, untrained or over-confident pilots.
 Every year there are fatalities in this sport and this is a risk assessment that you must consider before starting to learn.
 The only truly safe way to fly is not to do it in the first place!

 Always get professional instruction with a BHPA School Instructor when learning.
 Don’t buy a glider on eBay and try and teach yourself to fly…you may laugh but people try it.
 Some of them survive and take up a wheelchair sport afterwards!

 This is not a sport for the ‘lets have a go for a laugh‘ blokes in the pub type.
 Flying takes time and dedication to learn safely, it can take well over a year or more to learn to become a competent club pilot.

 “Aviation does not suffer fools gladly” says the quotation and it’s never been wrong!